Should you learn Japanese or Korean language?

 Which is better Japanese or Korean

 Japanese and Korean are both great languages to learn.
-Both have their own points of simplicity and complexity.
-While pronunciations and ease of listening are easier in Japanese, writing and grammar become easier in Korean.
+Both have their points of simplicity and complexity.
+While pronunciation and ease of listening are more straightforward in Japanese, writing and grammar become easier in Korean.

-Both have a booming job market and are established (with Japan) and rapidly growing (with South Korea) global presence.
+Both have a booming job market, are established (with Japan), and have a rapidly growing (with South Korea) global presence.

 It is, in fact, easy to learn either after the other because of their similarities.
-However, the popular opinion is to learn Korean first as it makes the transition to Japanese easier.
+However, the prevailing view is to learn Korean first, as it facilitates the transition to Japanese.

-Finally, there is no right or wrong answer when selecting whether to learn Japanese or Korean.
-It ultimately comes down to your interests, career aspirations, and future goals.
+Finally, there is no right or wrong answer to the question of whether to learn Japanese or Korean.
+It ultimately depends on your interests, career aspirations, and future goals.

-Consider factors such as your affinity towards either culture or your desired industry connections.
-Also, the availability of resources and the commitment level required to become proficient in each language.
+Consider factors such as your affinity for one culture or your desired industry connections, the availability of resources, and the level of commitment required to become proficient in each language.

 Regardless of what language you choose to study — be it Japanese or Korean — both offer immense value in terms of personal growth and cultural appreciation.